omer310/J.A.R.V.I.S-Voice-Assistant/README.md

 # J.A.R.V.I.S Voice Assistant

-J.A.R.V.I.S (Just A Rather Very Intelligent System) is a voice assistant project that utilizes the Google Cloud Speech-to-Text and Text-to-Speech APIs along with OpenAI's GPT-3 for generating code and any other questions asked based on voice input.
+J.A.R.V.I.S (Just A Rather Very Intelligent System) is a voice assistant project that utilizes the Google Cloud Speech-to-Text and Text-to-Speech APIs along with OpenAI's GPT-3.5(Soon to use GPT 4)for generating code and any other questions asked based on voice input.
 The application is built using Python and Tkinter for the graphical user interface.

 ## Features
 - Transcribes voice input using the Google Cloud Speech-to-Text API
 - Synthesizes voice responses using the Google Cloud Text-to-Speech API
-- Generates a reponse based on your question(ex..Essays, general inforamation...)
+- Generates a response based on your question(ex.. general information, Daliy Tasks,genrate code ...)
-- Generates code using OpenAI's GPT-3 engine based on voice input
+- Generates code using OpenAI's GPT-3.5 (Soon to use GPT 4) engine based on voice input
 - Saves the generated code to a file with the appropriate file extension
-- More features comeing soon.................
+- More features coming soon.................

 ## Installation